top of page

-Introduction - Improve your grammar.
+Introduction - Improve your grammar

 So, to continue…

-More than one subject
+When there is more than one subject

 Sometimes there is more than one subject in a sentence.
-Consequently, there are special rules to follow to deal with this.

 In this sentence there are three subjects.